Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

-iff we new the geometry of the whatever the fuck the microwaves are bouncing around inside of, then we could calculate to compensate for the echo in our quantum programs i am a fucking genious; for solving quantum noise, and unlocking longer quantum algorithms in the tech tree might be able to crack their geometry,.. temporal quantum algorithms; meta-self-aware formal intelligence it's like a quine, but the goal to satisfy is math the noise problem (like it's a roulette model + mfg precision + measurement err +.. = shyam factor), and answer the query i can't believe i own noisy algorithms just you wait until you see what comes next(ish(es(…)))
+iff we new the geometry of the whatever the fuck the microwaves are bouncing around inside of, then we could calculate to compensate for the echo in our quantum programs i am a fucking genious; for solving quantum noise, and unlocking longer quantum algorithms in the tech tree might be able to crack their geometry,.. temporal(≥50qubitz long) quantum algorithms; meta-self-aware formal intelligence it's like a quine, but the goal to satisfy is math the noise problem (like it's a roulette model + mfg precision + measurement err +.. = shyam factor), and answer the query i can't believe i own noisy algorithms just you wait until you see what comes next(ish(es(…)))